PEA & MAG (MICRONIZED PALMITOYLTANOLAMIDE + MAGNESIUM)

 Don’t miss out on this trending nutritional compound, and add it to your supplement stack.

-Important information about PEA if you're getting a blood test
+PEA info if you’re getting a blood test

-Palmitoylethanolamide is a fatty acid derivative, so you should keep the following in mind, as reported in scientific studies:
+Palmitoylethanolamide is a fatty acid derivative, so keep in mind the following, reported in scientific studies:

-After a dose of 300 mg of PEA in humans, an approximate doubling of blood lipid levels was observed two hours after administration, returning to normal levels at 4 and 6 hours.
+After a 300 mg dose of PEA in humans, an approximate doubling of blood lipid levels was observed two hours after administration, returning to normal levels at 4 and 6 hours.

-Therefore, if you’re getting a blood test to evaluate lipid levels (triglycerides and cholesterol, among others), inform your doctor, as they may recommend not taking the supplement the night before the test to avoid 'false' results in your blood lipid levels.
+So if you’re having a blood test that includes lipid profile evaluation (triglycerides and cholesterol, among others), let your doctor know because they may recommend not taking the supplement the night before the test to avoid “false” blood lipid results.

-However, you can really combine PEA & Mag with any other food supplement, as it has no contraindications for combined use.
+However, you can really combine PEA & Mag with any other dietary supplement since it has no contraindications for combined use.

 - Jung, J. I., Lee, H. S., Jeon, Y. E., Kim, S. M., Hong, S. H., Moon, J. M., Lim, C. Y., Kim, Y. H., & Kim, E. J. (2021).
 Anti-inflammatory activity of palmitoylethanolamide ameliorates osteoarthritis induced by monosodium iodoacetate in Sprague-Dawley rats.
 Inflammopharmacology, 29(5), 1475–1486.